Datasance/docs.datasance.com/ioFog_3.0/platform-deployment/setup-your-agents.md

       entrypoint: uninstall_iofog.sh
 ```

-Upon Agent deployment, `iofogctl` will copy these scripts to `/etc/iofog/agent/`.
+Upon Agent deployment, `potctl` will copy these scripts to `/etc/iofog/agent/`.
 It will then first invoke `install_deps.sh` as the entrypoint to the pre-requisites procedure. `install_deps.sh` will call `install_java.sh` and `install_docker.sh` directly.
-Finally, `iofogctl` will invoke `install_iofog.sh` as the Agent installation procedure.
+Finally, `potctl` will invoke `install_iofog.sh` as the Agent installation procedure.

-Check out the [YAML specification](../ioFog_3.0/reference-iofogctl/reference-agent/) to get started!
+Check out the [YAML specification](../ioFog_3.0/reference-potctl/reference-agent/) to get started!

 <aside class="notifications tip">
   <h3><img src="/images/icos/ico-tip.svg" alt="">Where to go from here?</h3>